9/02/2024

 Date: 9.2.2224

-I passed two traders before dusk.
-Neither said their names.
-One asked if I’d seen “the Lantern Man.”
-The other only nodded when I mentioned fresh corn moving east.
-Word travels faster than bullets when it wants to.
+Two traders passed near dusk.
+Faces wrapped.
+No names.
+One asked about “the Lantern Man.”
+The other nodded when I mentioned fresh corn heading east.
+Word travels faster than bullets if it wants to.

 I didn’t answer.
 Yet.

-Tomorrow, I decide whether to follow the signal—or let it follow me.
+Tomorrow, I choose: follow… or let it follow me.

 No comments: